stark-jadam/Github-Repository/readme.md

 These are some example projects I have completed, both as classroom assignments and solo projects.
-Thank you for looking.

-Regards,
+Thank you for looking,
 Adam Stark